codewithmide/getLinkedai/README.md

 ## Overview

 GetLinkedAI is a place where **Dreams Meet Opportunities** for a Perfect Match!.
 It helps with connecting exceptional talents with forward-thinking employers, and it offers a harmonious synergy that breeds success.
-You can [access the hackathon challenge live demo here](https://get-linkedai.vercel.app/) or explore the [GitHub repository](https://github.com/codewithmide/getLinkedai) for more details.
+You can [access the hackathon live demo here](https://get-linkedai.vercel.app/) or explore the [GitHub repository](https://github.com/codewithmide/getLinkedai) for more details about the challenge.

 ## Table of Contents